 MIT's policy on harassment appears in the guide Dealing with Harassment at MIT, which is available on the website at http://web.mit.edu/communications/hg/.
 General complaint procedures are described in MIT Policies and Procedures, Section 9.6, and on the website at http://web.mit.edu/policies/9/9.6.html.

-The term 'hazing' shall mean any conduct or method of initiation into any student organization, whether on public or private property, which willfully or recklessly endangers the physical or mental health of any student or other person.
-Such conduct shall include whipping, beating, branding, forced calisthenics, exposure to the weather, forced consumption of any food, liquor, beverage, drug or other substance, or any other brutal treatment or forced physical activity which is likely to adversely affect the physical health of any student or other person, or which subjects such student or other person to extreme mental stress, including extended deprivation of sleep or rest or extended isolation.
+The term “hazing” as used in this section and in sections eighteen and nineteen, shall mean any conduct or method of initiation into any student organization, whether on public or private property, which willfully or recklessly endangers the physical or mental health of any student or other person.
+Such conduct shall include whipping, beating, branding, forced calisthenics, exposure to the weather, forced consumption of any food, liquor, beverage, drug or other substance, or any other brutal treatment or forced physical activity which is likely to adversely affect the physical health or safety of any such student or other person, or which subjects such student or other person to extreme mental stress, including extended deprivation of sleep or rest or extended isolation.
+Notwithstanding any other provisions of this section to the contrary, consent shall not be available as a defense to any prosecution under this action.”
+M.G.L. c.
+269 Section 17.

-[Any person who] knows that another person is the victim of hazing as defined [above] and is at the scene of such crime shall, to the extent that such person can do so without danger or peril to himself or others, report such crime to [MIT Police or] an appropriate law enforcement official as soon as reasonably practicable.
-[Any student who] fails to report such crime shall be punished by a fine of not more than $1,000.
+Whoever knows that another person is the victim of hazing as defined in section seventeen and is at the scene of such crime shall, to the extent that such a person can do so without danger or peril to himself or others, report such crime to an appropriate law enforcement official as soon as reasonably practicable.
+Whoever fails to report such crime shall be punished by a fine of not more than one thousand dollars.”
+M.G.L. c.
+269 Section 18.

-The Office of Student Life Programs or the Department of Athletics, Physical Education and Recreation will provide a copy of the law to the heads of all groups, teams and student organizations.
-Each group, team or organization shall distribute a copy of the law to each of its members, plebes, pledges or applicants for membership.
-It shall be the duty of each such group, team or organization, acting through its designated officer, to deliver annually to the Office of Student Life Programs (with exception of varsity teams and club sports, that may deliver acknowledgements to the Department of Athletics, Physical Education and Recreation) an acknowledgement stating that such group, team or organization has received a copy of the law, that each of its members, plebes, pledges, or applicants has received a copy of the law, and that such group, team or organization understands and agrees to comply with the provisions of this section and sections 17 and 18.
-Copies of the law are available at the Office of Student Life Programs and the Department of Athletics, Physical Education and Recreation.
+Each such group, team or organization shall distribute a copy of this section and sections seventeen and eighteen to each of its members, plebes, pledges or applicants for membership.
+It shall be the duty of each such group, team or organization, acting through its designated officer, to deliver annually, to the institution an attested acknowledgement stating that such group, team or organization has received a copy of this section and said sections seventeen and eighteen, that each of its members, plebes, pledges, or applicants has received a copy of sections seventeen and eighteen, and that such group, team or organization understands and agrees to comply with the provisions of this section and sections seventeen and eighteen.

 MIT expects that members of the Institute community will not engage in behavior that endangers their own sustained effectiveness or that has serious ramifications for their own safety, welfare, academic well-being, professional obligations, or that of others.
 In situations where an individual student's physical illness or emotional difficulties affect not only the student, but also others in the community, it is the Institute's responsibility to consider the well-being of the community as well as the individual in care decisions.